fleschutz/Jenkins-build-farm/README.md

 * Discover **1800+ plugins** to extend your Jenkins installation at: https://plugins.jenkins.io
 * Install the **Jenkins app** on your smartphone to trigger builds anytime anywhere.
 It's available for free at: https://play.google.com/store/apps/details?id=com.mobilabsolutions.jenkins.app
 * Add more machines for a **distributed build environment**.
 More information at: https://www.jenkins.io/doc/book/using/using-agents
-* Add more sample Pipelines using GitHub projects with a Jenkinsfile.
+* Add **more Pipelines** using GitHub projects with a Jenkinsfile.
 The following table lists some:

 | GitHub Project | URL                                         |
 |----------------|---------------------------------------------|